Rambus (RMBS) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the memory chip designer had gained 5.55% over the past month, outpacing the Computer and Technology sector's gain of 2.78% and the S&P 500's gain of 2.65% in that time.
+Heading into today, shares of the memory chip designer had gained 2.13% over the past month, lagging the Computer and Technology sector's gain of 2.6% and the S&P 500's gain of 3.98% in that time.

 Rambus will be looking to display strength as it nears its next earnings release, which is expected to be July 31, 2023.
-The company is expected to report EPS of $0.39, down 9.3% from the prior-year quarter.
+On that day, Rambus is projected to report earnings of $0.39 per share, which would represent a year-over-year decline of 9.3%.
 Meanwhile, our latest consensus estimate is calling for revenue of $137.98 million, down 0.88% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $1.78 per share and revenue of $599.52 million, which would represent changes of +1.71% and +4.87%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.79 per share and revenue of $599.52 million.
+These totals would mark changes of +2.29% and +4.87%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for Rambus.
+Any recent changes to analyst estimates for Rambus should also be noted by investors.
 These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Rambus is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.69% higher.
+Rambus is currently a Zacks Rank #2 (Buy).

-Looking at its valuation, Rambus is holding a Forward P/E ratio of 35.8.
-For comparison, its industry has an average Forward P/E of 28.36, which means Rambus is trading at a premium to the group.
+In terms of valuation, Rambus is currently trading at a Forward P/E ratio of 33.82.
+For comparison, its industry has an average Forward P/E of 27.42, which means Rambus is trading at a premium to the group.

 The Electronics - Semiconductors industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 162, which puts it in the bottom 36% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 110, which puts it in the top 44% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report